-By all means, teach your Cocker Spaniel the word 'No' and 'Off' and use them occasionally, but it's always better and easier to let your dog know what type of behavior you want from him by rewarding him for his good behavior.
+By all means, teach your Cocker Spaniel the word 'No' and 'Off' and use them occasionally, but it's always better and easier to let your dog know what type of behaviour you want from him by rewarding him for his good behaviour.

 I don't need to say that you should never hit your dog, do I?

 It's sad that some dog owners still believe in using this sort of 'punishment'.
-Unfortunately, all it does is cause more behavioral problems.
+Unfortunately, all it does is cause more behavioural problems.

 Even worse, it can create a submissive, fearful dog, who, at best, acts shy or submissive around humans or, at worst, displays fear aggression.

-You should Be consistent about the type of behavior you reward and those you ignore.
+You should Be consistent about the type of behaviour you reward and those you ignore.

 The same applies to the timing of your dog's reward.

-It's important to give the reward within a second or two of his good behavior.
+It's important to give the reward within a second or two of his good behaviour.

 If you don't have a treat handy, you can say 'Gooooood Boooooy' really enthusiastically.
 In your dog's eyes, that's a treat.